 I love this large plant in our bookcase.
 Umbrella plants or called Schefflera Plants are flexible about watering, but more tolerant of dry soil than overwatering.
 They don’t like wet feet, so empty the drainage saucer after watering or water in small amounts at a time.
 They are medium light plants, which means that they need bright but indirect light.
 (Find online HERE).
 I found my umbrella plant at Home Depot, but I don’t see them there all the time.
 Easy Plant!

 I know these are a popular plant.
 I love them.
 BUT they do love light.
 I had the large fiddle leaf fig tree below and it died pretty quickly because it wasn’t getting enough sun.
-I din’t really have a better spot to move it to.
+I didn’t really have a better spot to move it to.
 They don’t like to sit in water.
-Water once or twice a week in small amounts.
+Check the soil to see if it is dry, if it as then water until you see water come out the bottom.
+They have deep roots.
+Then once you see the water come out, let it sit in the water for about 30 minutes (I do this in my tub) then take it out of the tub and put it back where it was.
+OR if you have a saucer your pot sits in just dump the extra water, so the roots are sitting in the water.
+I end up watering my fig like this about once a week.
 (You can find online HERE).
-They can be harder to keep alive.

 I found the above Fiddle Leaf Fig at Ikea!
 It has done well here for about 4 months now.
 I water once a week in small amounts.